Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Annealing of Leakage Current

-The leakage current was measured for all sensors after each annealing step as a function of the bias voltage in steps of 25\,V from 0\,V to 900\,V. The measured leakage current $I$ at 400\,V is scaled to $20^\circ$C using the Arrhenius scaling and used to calculate the current related damage rate $\alpha$.
+The leakage current was measured for all sensors after each annealing step as a function of the bias voltage in steps of 25\,V from 0\,V to 900\,V. The measured leakage current $I$ at 400\,V is scaled to $20^\circ$C using temperature scaling of the reverse current and used to calculate the current related damage rate $\alpha$.
 This can be done either for each sensor individually, by dividing the volume normalized current by the fluence $\Phi$, or for each annealing temperature for all sensors.
 This is done by plotting the volume $V$ normalized current as a function of fluence and fitting the equation

 to the data.
+This is done for each annealing step.
+For $30^\circ$C,$40^\circ$C and $60^\circ$C the sensors were brought to a similar annealing time within the first annealing steps by annealing the sensors individually so that they all were at the same total annealing times afterwards.
+For the $20^\circ$C annealing, the different in-reactor annealing times calculated using the Hamburg model were significantly longer and no individual annealing was done.
+To still calculate the $\alpha$-values for a certain annealing time, the data was grouped together according to the total annealing time and the average between different annealing times was taken as annealing time for this $\alpha$ value.
 The damage parameter $\alpha$ is then plotted as a function of annealing time.
-According to the Hamburg model \cite{Moll:2018fol}, the dependence on annealing time $t$ can be described with
+According to the Hamburg model \cite{Moll:1999kv}, the dependence on annealing time $t$ can be described with